-To date, more than 2500 researchers working at 458 hospital and clinics and 1037 universities in 68 countries worldwide have licensed jMRUI and the number keeps growing.
+To date, more than 3600 researchers working at 458 hospitals and 1037 universities in 68 countries worldwide have licensed jMRUI and the number keeps growing.
 Among the licensees, there are spectroscopists, radiologists, physicists, biochemists and engineers from the most reputable research and clinical institutions in the world.

 As of February 2017, a search for “jMRUI magnetic resonance” in Google Scholar returns about 2810 references excluding patents and citations.